avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Getting Started
 ===============

-The first step towards using Avocado is, quite obivously, installing it.
+The first step towards using Avocado is, quite obviously, installing it.

 Installing Avocado
 ==================